zhscn/peering/docs/lean-design-summary.md

   `reduceValidated`, and `step` boundaries for the currently supported subset
 - a first supported trace/reachability layer now exists, including empty-start and initialize-headed trace corollaries
+- checker soundness is now proved for `snapshotImageInvariant?`, `snapshotImageClean?`, and `snapshotImageRecovering?`
 - a first structured JSONL replay parser/checker now exists in `Replay.lean`
 - the checked-in `peering-replay` executable validates JSONL traces directly
+- successful supported replay from the empty cursor now yields theorem-level `ImageInvariant` facts on the Lean side
 - basic algebra lemmas are proved
 - the project builds with `lake build`
 - GitHub Actions now runs the C++ trace generator plus Lean replay under the